Are you excited to capture your scuba diving adventures with a dive camera but unsure which underwater camera is the right one for you?

 In particular, some cameras really struggle with white balancing when underwater and may not even be capable of registering the temperature of the scene.
 If your camera cannot get a proper WB reading, you may need to invest in a red filter to compensate for the extra blue castes.
 Thankfully, more and more cameras these days have broad enough temperature scales to get a proper WB reading while underwater.

 Finding the best underwater camera housing is equally as important as choosing the best camera for underwater photography.
 The housing provides crucial protection against water, trauma as well as pressure.
-Hell, underwater photography is often impossible without a housing in the first place.

 Not all underwater housings are created equal and divers should be very particular about the quality of a potential housing.
 All sorts of features should be taken into consideration like maximum depth, building materials, accessory ports, and internal components.